 Figure 7.
-Working and family leaves of mothers aged 20 to 59 with children aged under three in 2012 to 2016, %
+Working and family leaves of mothers aged 20 to 59 with children aged under three in 2014 to 2018, %

 Mothers who have no valid employment relationship and who said their principal activity was child care can be considered stay-at-home mothers.
-Interpreted like this, six per cent of mothers with one or two children can be classified as stay-at-home mothers.
-Seventeen per cent of mothers with at least three children were stay-at-home mothers in 2016, while three years earlier, the corresponding share was 23 per cent.
+Interpreted like this, five per cent of mothers with one or two children can be classified as stay-at-home mothers.
+Seventeen per cent of mothers with at least three children were stay-at-home mothers in 2018.
 Among all families with children, around one-fifth had at least three children.
+(Figure 8.)

 Figure 8.
-Working and family leaves among mothers aged 20 to 59 by number of children in 2016, %
+Working and family leaves among mothers aged 20 to 59 by number of children in 2018, %

-5. Concepts
+5 Concepts